Blog Listen About Listen Free →

 1. You have school-age children and stability matters.
 If keeping the kids in their school district for the next 3-5 years prevents a cascade of emotional and logistical problems, that has real value.
 Just go in with open eyes about the financial trade-off.

 2. The house is fully or nearly paid off.
 No mortgage dramatically changes the math.
-Your carrying costs drop from $4,000+/month to $1,500–$2,000/month.
+Your carrying costs drop from $4,000+/month to $1,500-$2,000/month.
+The equity is real and accessible.

 3. You can genuinely afford it on your post-divorce income.
 Not “I’ll figure it out.”
 Not “I’ll get a better job.”
 Can you write that mortgage check every month, cover maintenance, and still save for retirement?
+If yes, you’re in a different position than most people I work with.

 But here’s the test: run the actual numbers for your situation.
 Don’t guess.
 Don’t hope.
 Model it.